-The Gloucestershire Health and Wellbeing Board is responsible for overseeing the development and delivery of the Joint Health and Wellbeing Strategy - a 20 year strategy which aims to improve the lives of people in Gloucestershire.
+The Gloucestershire Health and Wellbeing Board is responsible for overseeing the development and delivery of the Joint Health and Wellbeing Strategy, which aims to improve the lives of people in Gloucestershire.

 For more information contact: GHWB@gloucestershire.gov.uk